The Mad Wrapper

 Only a few gifts were delivered by Santa Claus or by our parents in those days.
 There seemed instead to be a high correlation between 1) a great over-abundance of gifts from weird sources and 2) a great under-abundance of gifts from the parents.
 Of those, a sizable number said they were from a wide verity of mysterious characters: super heroes, fictional villains, famous historical over-achievers, even inanimate objects.
 “To Eric From Beethoven”, “To Mike From Willy Wonka.”
 Nonsense like that.

-Sometimes a strange inscription was closer to a puzzle: “To: Mike, From: 20/20”, a gift that couldn’t have been from his brother because Eric did not wear glasses for the entirety of his childhood; everyone else in the group has been blind as earthworms for as long as I remember.
+Sometimes a strange inscription was closer to a puzzle: “To: Mike, From: 20/20”, a gift that couldn’t have been from anyone other than his brother because Eric did not wear glasses for the entirety of his childhood; everyone else in the group has been blind as earthworms for as long as I remember.

 Gift givers in my family have taken many aliases: Mister Jolly, Mister Jingles, Santa Claws, Sentence Clause, Nikki are a few.
 There have also been a lot of silly ones: Wheelie Boy, Roll’n Roland, Potato Head, and Tuber Tail.
 Often the gift giver might scrawl a hint (or a downright giveaway) in a tag: The Kitchen Crew, L. L. Bean, and Brown Socks have each been an alias for one family member or another – some might say that that these may could be aliases for Mad Wrapper wannabe’s.

 - “To Linnea From Seven Toes” 1963

 - “To Eric From Ms. Claus’s Husband” 1969